cwang25/Emma-s-Crazy-but-AMAZING-2018/README.md

 1. Run 365 miles a year
 2. Loose weight to go under 100kg.
 3. Do yoga 3 times a week.
-4. Eat vitamin D every day.
+4. Eat vitamin D everyday.

 ## Knowledge
 1. Learn Reinforcement learning. (wish to publish a paper in this area)